-This film featured John Candy and Steve Martin in one of the best comedy performances of the 1980s.
-The film was directed by John Hughes, best known for teen angst films until that time, and is widely regarded as his magnum opus.
+This 1987 film stars Steve Martin and John Candy in two of the best comedy performances of The '80s.
+It was written and directed by John Hughes, who was best known for his teen angst films up until that time, and is regarded by many as his magnum opus.
 Both Martin and Candy called it their favorite among their own films.

 This film provides examples of: